 Curriculum integration in technology is a continuous movement to teach and facilitate teachers in emphasizing the relationship between subjects, but still paying attention to the characteristics of each subject area.
 The integration of technology in question is the conscious and planned combination or use of technology in the learning process in the classroom [6].
 Technology integration in learning can take the form of using software [7], hardware, and various other digital tools [8].
 The impact of curriculum integration with technology is that it can create an environment that allows students to be active in the learning process, create knowledge independently, and participate in the learning process constructively [9].
 In order to realize constructive curriculum integration with technology, not all schools have implemented it.
-This has led to a problem analysis, namely: 1) the curriculum applied in schools in subject matter is not all integrated using learning technology [9-10], 2) Not all schools vision and mission statements fully support the visionary characteristics of using technology or digital [12], 3) lack of availability of supporting infrastructure for learning technology [13], 4) lack of awareness among school residents (students, teachers, employees, alumni, stakeholders, madrasa committees) in carrying out learning activities using educational technology [12-13].
+This has led to a problem analysis, namely: 1) the curriculum applied in schools in subject matter is not all integrated using learning technology [9-10], 2) Not all schools vision and mission statements fully support the visionary characteristics of using technology or digital [12], 3) lack of availability of supporting infrastructure for learning technology [13], 4) participation of teachers, education staff, alumni, stakeholders and madrasah committees is less than optimal in carrying out learning activities using educational technology [12-13].
 This article aims to determine the influence of curriculum on educational technology using participatory learning to strengthen basic education policies.